uva-engineering-decision-analysis/class_notes/Session_14.md

 If your model mis-spessifies the original data generative process, you will also have the mis-specification of your actual risk and it may lead to the wrong decision.

+living with some kind of mis-specificationmaight be fine depend on the application.

+#### 2- Estimate w/ forcasts, what is the expected value of information?

+This is going to ask how much better your decision is going to be if you actually have a prdictive model that helps inform the decision.
+It might have some signal that may be is not perfect because it is only information.
+Then, on average how much loss you avoide compare to if you made otherwise the same decision making process but without the prdictive model.
+The information is valuable if it lead you  to the different decision that you whould not have mad otherwise.